-The consolidated financial statements include myAgro Farms and Subsidiaries that are required to be consolidated and are related through shared management and members of the board of directors.
-For the year ended June 30, 2021, myAgro Farms and Subsidiaries include myAgro Farms (United States), myAgro Farms Senegal, myAgro Farms Mali and myAgro Farms Tanzania (collectively, the Organization).
+The consolidated financial statements include myAgro Farms and Subsidiaries that are required to be consolidated and are related through shared management and members of the Board of Directors.
+For the period ended December 31, 2021, myAgro Farms and Subsidiaries include myAgro Farms (United States), myAgro Farms Senegal, myAgro Farms Mali, and myAgro Farms Tanzania (collectively, the Organization).
 All significant intercompany transactions are eliminated in consolidation.